ahmedabouelnaga/ahmedabouelnaga/README.md

 • 👥 I'm looking to collaborate on open-source projects.

-• 💭 Ask me about Penetration Testing, Network Security, and Backend Development.
+• 💭 Ask me about Full Stack Development, Penetration Testing, and Network Security

 • 📫 How to reach me: abouelnagaa2004@gmail.com